 3. Local educational institutes

-If you have a relationship with any local schools, colleges or universities, then there’s a great opportunity to gain some seriously powerful links.
+If you have a relationship with any local schools, colleges or universities, then there’s a great opportunity to gain some seriously powerful links from .ac and .edu domains.

-This technique works particularly well if your business offers graduate career opportunities as universities contain graduate careers pages where they may be happy to provide details of positions within your company and link back to your website.
+This technique works particularly well if your business offers graduate career opportunities.
+Universities usually have graduate careers pages where they may be happy to provide details of positions within your company and link back to your website.

 Another strategy, if possible, is offering student discounts on your product /services, as these offers have a good chance of being included on target educational websites.